Oklahoma Law Enforcement Memorial

 W. W. “Bill” McCall - Deputy U. S. Marshal

-William McCall is buried in Allen Cemetery, Allen, Pontotoc County, Oklahoma.
+William W. McCall is buried in Allen Cemetery, Allen, Pontotoc County, Oklahoma.

 OLEM – 9N-3-5 NLEOM –